+As previous performance measures were being finalized in 2012, a Performance Funding Committee was appointed to develop a performance funding model incorporated into colleges' regular formula budget allocations.
 One of the outcomes of this committee was the establishment of system-wide baseline and excellence levels for each measure.
 The committee recommended using consistent, statistically-defined levels to promote transparency, simplicity, and objectivity.
 This utilization of the levels is a departure from the System's historical use of "standards."

-Based on three years of historical data (if available) for each measure, the baseline levels were set two standard deviations below the system mean, and the excellence levels were set one standard deviation above the system mean.
-These levels remain static for three years and will be reset in the 2016 Report.
+Based on three years of data (if available) for each measure, baseline levels are set two standard deviations below the system mean, and excellence levels are set one standard deviation above the system mean.
+These levels remain static for three years and are reset every three years.

-Robeson Community College Performance Measures & Standards 2015 Performance Summary
+Performance Measures & Standards 2016 Report